TO: Members, OCC Board of Trustees

 The TV Studio produced a promotional video for presentation at the University of Alexandria in Egypt.
 The video reviews the benefits of our international collaborations from both an academic and global perspective.
 Dr. Jack Kelnhofer, e-Learning College Lecturer II, and Instructional Designer Ashley Shanley present the many advantages of the existing partnerships between OCC, Kean University, and Ain Shams University, including the 2+1+1 program developed by OCC.
 The video will be presented by Dr. Maysa Hayward, Associate Vice President of International Programs – Academics, during her next visit to Egypt later this month.

 - In collaboration with Coordinator Ryan Luurtsema, College Relations designed a new brochure for the OCC Veteran and Military Resource Center.
 The brochure describes the services and benefits provided to veterans and their families as well as publicizes the College’s distinction as a 2020 “Best for Vets” institution.
-View the brochure.

 - Working in collaboration with A.J.
 Trump, new marketing materials were designed to promote the Early College Program at OCC.
 The materials include a brochure and a retractable banner for recruiting events at local high schools.
 The messaging targets high school students taking OCC classes at their home schools as well as students visiting the OCC campus.
-View the new brochure and retractable banner.

 Training and Development